sam81/sam81.github.io/r_guide_bookdown/03_organizing_a_working_session.md

-# Organising a Working Session
+# Organising a working session

-## Setting and Changing the Working Directory
+## Setting and changing the working directory

 The command `getwd` displays the pathname of the current working directory, that is where R will look for and store files if not otherwise instructed.